oxyg3nium/oxyg3nium/.autodoc/docs/markdown/serde/src/main/scala/org/alephium/serde/Staging.md

 To deserialize the `Person` object, we access the `name` and `age` fields of the `value` field of the `Staging` object.
 We also get the remaining bytes that were not processed during deserialization from the `rest` field.
 ## Questions:
- 1. What is the purpose of the `Staging` class and how is it used in the `alephium` project?
+ 1. What is the purpose of the `Staging` class and how is it used in the `oxyg3nium` project?
    - The `Staging` class is used to represent a value of type `T` along with a `ByteString` that contains the remaining bytes after parsing the value.
-It is used in the `org.oxyg3nium.serde` package of the `alephium` project.
+It is used in the `org.oxyg3nium.serde` package of the `oxyg3nium` project.

 2. What is the significance of the `mapValue` method in the `Staging` class?
    - The `mapValue` method is used to apply a function `f` to the value of type `T` stored in the `Staging` instance and return a new `Staging` instance with the result of the function application and the same `ByteString` as the original instance.

-3. What is the licensing for the `alephium` project and how does it affect the use of this code?
+3. What is the licensing for the `oxyg3nium` project and how does it affect the use of this code?
-   - The `alephium` project is licensed under the GNU Lesser General Public License, version 3 or later.
+   - The `oxyg3nium` project is licensed under the GNU Lesser General Public License, version 3 or later.
 This means that the code in this file can be redistributed and/or modified under the terms of this license, and any derivative works must also be licensed under the same terms.